courtois-neuromod/cneuromod-things/THINGS/things.glmsingle/code/glmsingle/README.md

 Note: by default, the script processes BOLD data in subject (``T1w``) space, but it can process data in ``MNI`` space by passing the ``--mni`` argument.

+NOTE: sub-06 session 8, run 6 was corrupted (brain voxels misaligned with other fmriprepped runs).
+All final analyses were redone without that run.

 ------------
 ## Step 3.
 Generate lists of valid runs per session for all subjects